huggingface/transformers/docs/source/en/tasks/visual_question_answering.md

 })
 ```

-As a final preprocessing step, create a batch of examples using [`DefaultDataCollator`]:
+As a final step, create a batch of examples using [`DefaultDataCollator`]:

 ```py
 >>> from transformers import DefaultDataCollator